niolabs/docs/nio_cli.rst

 	| SignalLogger   | LoggerBlock  |   DEBUG   |
 	+----------------+--------------+-----------+

-When called with a block or service name, **nio-instance** outputs a list of all the properties on that block or service:
+When called with a block or service name, **nio** outputs a list of all the properties on that block or service:

 .. code-block:: bash

-    $ nio-instance ls blocks TwitterPoster
+    $ nio ls blocks TwitterPoster
     +------------------------+----------------------------------------------------+
     | TwitterPoster          |                                                    |
     +------------------------+----------------------------------------------------+